Oklahoma Dove License: What License do You Need to Hunt Dove in Oklahoma?

 The daily bag limit is 15 mourning doves, and hunters may possess up to three times the daily limit in the field or residence.
 These limits help ensure the long-term health of dove populations across Oklahoma.

-Only shotguns capable of holding no more than three shells (excluding shells in the chamber) are legal for dove hunting.
+Shotguns must be plugged allowing no more than three shells to be loaded at any one time (including the shell in the chamber).
 Lead shot is prohibited in some areas to protect waterfowl habitats, so hunters should confirm local restrictions.

 Oklahoma offers numerous opportunities for dove hunting across public lands, Wildlife Management Areas (WMAs), and private lands with landowner permission.
 The state’s diverse habitats provide excellent dove hunting grounds, especially in agricultural regions and open fields.